Porte des Lilas station: Line 11

 It has a particular configuration specific to the stations serving or had served as a terminus.
 It has 2 half-stations – the one towards Mairie des Lilas consisting of a side platform and a single track and the one towards Châtelet consisting of an island platform with two tracks flanking it.
 The platform towards Châtelet contains a few mosaics on the walls – a portrait of Georges Brassens and two mosaics of lilies.

-Porte des Lilas - Cinéma
+Porte des Lilas – Cinéma

-It also has a standard configuration with 2 tracks surrounded by 2 side platforms, with one track made for steel-wheeled trains (leading to voie des fêtes) and another for rubber-tyred trains (leading to voie Navette) and access to these platforms are usually restricted.
-The disused station has been repurposed as a set for commercials and films to avoid disrupting commercial services on the network, hence the nickname, cinéma.
-It was featured in a brief scene in Julie & Julia and in the French film The Past with the station panels and signs adapted for each film.
+It also has a standard configuration with 2 tracks surrounded by 2 side platforms, with one track made for steel-wheeled trains (leading to voie des Fêtes) and another for rubber-tyred trains (leading to voie Navette).
+Access to these platforms are usually restricted.

+The disused station has been repurposed as a set for commercials, films, and music videos to avoid disrupting commercial services on the network, hence the nickname, cinéma.

+Porte des Lilas – Cinéma was featured in a brief scene in Julie & Julia; in the French film The Past with the station panels and signs adapted for each film; and in John Wick: Chapter 4.
 An average of 5 films are shot per year and a day of filming costs between 15,000 and 18,000 euros, bringing over 200,000 euros in revenue each year.